-Having your own merchant account will provide a smoother customer experience at the checkout because the customer does not have to get taken to a 3rd party web site.
+Having your own merchant account may provide a smoother customer experience at the checkout because the customer does not have to get taken to a 3rd party web site.
+Also the payment goes directly into your account instead of into an intermediary account.
 However, if your sales volume is on the low side, your costs are going to be significantly higher and you will have fixed costs regardless of whether or not you make any sales.
 This is why many new online businesses choose to go with a third party processor.
-Of the third party processors, Paypal is the most popular because they tend to be the most competitive with their charges and they are widely known and understood by online shoppers.
-If you expect low sales volumes or are uncertain of the volume of what sales volumes you might expect Paypal is good option to go with.
-If you are more confident of of what you expect to turnover, you can do some maths and do a comparison of costs based on your expected sales.
+Of the third party processors, Paypal is the most popular as they have been around the longest and they are widely known and understood by online shoppers.
+However Stripe offers a better checkout experience than PayPal Standard.
+If you expect low sales volumes or are uncertain of the volume of what sales volumes you might expect, Paypal or Stripe are good options to go with.
+Integration of PayPal or Stripe into an e-commerce website is usually straight-forward as most have connections to those payment gateways built in.
+Other payment gateways usually require special add-ons or even custom coding to set them up.
+If you are more confident of your expected turnover, you can do some maths and do a comparison of costs based on your expected sales.

 Download fee & feature comparison of top 15 NZ online payment options

 I have put together a document containing a matrix of some of the common online credit card processing options (both 3rd party and payment gateway/merchant acct.) available in New Zealand:

 Online Payment Processor Options for New Zealand Online Businesses